hsf-training/hsf-training-singularity-webpage/_episodes/05-definition-files.md

 objectives:
 - "Create a container from a definition file."
 keypoints:
-- "A Singularity definition file provides an easy way to build and deploy containers."
+- "An Apptainer definition file provides an easy way to build and deploy containers."
 ---
-<iframe width="427" height="251" src="https://www.youtube.com/embed/v2ZJ0L3TF48?list=PLKZ9c4ONm-VkxWW98Gcn9H6WwykMiqtnF" title="Intro to Singularity/Apptainer #4 - Definition files"  frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="427" height="251" src="https://www.youtube.com/embed/v2ZJ0L3TF48?list=PLKZ9c4ONm-VkxWW98Gcn9H6WwykMiqtnF" title="Intro to Apptainer/Singularity #4 - Definition files"  frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As shown in the previous chapter, building containers with an interactive session may take several steps, and it can become as complicated as the setup is needed.
-A Singularity definition file provides an easy way to build and deploy containers.
+An Apptainer definition file provides an easy way to build and deploy containers.

-## Hello World Singularity
+## Hello World Apptainer

 The following recipe shows how to build a hello-world container, and run the container on your local computer.